totheralistair/SmallerWebHexagon/README.md

     result = 100 * 1.1 = 110

-The one primary port is connected to the requesting side, accepts "input" and reports "result".
+The user port is connected to either the web or to a test harness, with or without the server adapter, The db port looks up the rate in a database, either in-the-code db, or from a file.

-The first of the two secondary ports looks up the rate in a database.
+The startup decides how the wiring goes.

-The second of the two secondary ports logs the request.
+Run test_smaller_web_hexagon to run the tests.

-Run `rackup config.ru` to get the web UI on port 9292 Run test_whatnot to run the tests.
+Run `rackup config.ru` to get the web UI on port 9292